Tennessee vs. South Carolina odds, prediction: 2026 college basketball picks for March 3 from proven model

 Teams looking to get back on track battle when the 23rd-ranked Tennessee Volunteers face the South Carolina Gamecocks in a key SEC matchup on Tuesday.
 Tennessee is coming off a 71-69 loss to the Alabama Crimson Tide on Saturday, while South Carolina dropped an 87-68 decision at Georgia that same day.
 The Volunteers (20-9, 10-6 SEC), who are tied for fourth in the conference, are 4-5 on the road this season.
 The Gamecocks (12-17, 3-13 SEC), who are tied for 15th in the league, are 11-7 on their home court.
 Tennessee's Nate Ament (leg) will not play.

 Tipoff from Colonial Life Arena in Columbia, S.C., is set for 6 p.m.
 ET.
-Tennessee leads the all-time series 54-29, including a 20-17 edge in games played in Columbia.
-Tennessee is an 8.5-point favorite in the latest South Carolina vs. Tennessee odds from DraftKings Sportsbook, while the over/under for total points scored is 143.5.
+Tennessee is a 10.5-point favorite in the latest South Carolina vs. Tennessee odds from DraftKings Sportsbook, while the over/under for total points scored is 141.5.
 Before making any Tennessee vs. South Carolina picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: